With a rhythm of rhyming guitars,

 They playing for you on the radio,

-Roxy Music was a British art rock/Glam Rock band in The '70s and The '80s, known mainly for being a significant influence on Punk Rock and New Wave and being the band where musician and knob-twiddler extraordinaire Brian Eno started his professional career.
+Roxy Music was a British art rock/Glam Rock band in The '70s and The '80s, known mainly for being a significant influence on Punk Rock, New Wave, Sophisti-Pop, Alternative Rock and being the band where musician and knob-twiddler extraordinaire Brian Eno started his professional career.
 It had the following members:

 Roxy Music's early material was definitely art rock, defined by the ironic juxtaposition of nostalgia for the past (manifested in Ferry's lyrical and vocal Campiness) and futuristic, avant-garde experimentalism (Eno's "treatments", Manzanera and MacKay's predisposition towards atonality) within the context of rock music.
 This early lineup produced two critically acclaimed albums, Roxy Music and For Your Pleasure.
 These albums also introduced two other constant elements throughout the band's career: pop art-influenced "high fashion" album covers depicting scantily-clad models, and a well-defined visual presentation (see above).